cawka/cs118-spring2017/project-3.md

 - The router must correctly handle ARP requests and replies.

-- The router must correctly handle traceroutes through it (where it is not the end host) and to it (where it is the end host).

 - The router must respond correctly to ICMP echo requests.

 - The router must maintain an ARP cache whose entries are invalidated after a timeout period (timeouts should be on the order of `30 seconds`).